bsm/searchable-by/README.md

   belongs_to :author

   # Limit the number of terms per query to 3.
+  # Ignore search terms shorter than 3 characters (useful for trigram indexes).
-  searchable_by max_terms: 3 do
+  searchable_by max_terms: 3, min_length: 3 do
     # Allow to search strings with custom match type.
     column :title,
       match: :prefix,       # Use btree index-friendly prefix match, e.g. `ILIKE 'term%'` instead of default `ILIKE '%term%'`.
       match_phrase: :exact, # For phrases use exact match type, e.g. searching for `"My Post"` will query `WHERE LOWER(title) = 'my post'`.
-      min_length: 3         # Return no-match if search term is too short (useful for trigram indexes).

     # ... and integers.
     column :id, type: :integer